Learn Managing Raspberry Pi Exports

 Remote control via the rnbo.remote object

-The RNBO code on the Raspberry Pi can be set and retrieved from the object in Max.
-The rnbo.remote object is a max-level object included in the RNBO package that allows for loading and hot-swapping patches on the Raspberry Pi.
-Once Loaded, setting and receiving changes on parameters, presets, data references, MIDI, transport timing, and inport and outport values can all be done via the rnbo.remote .
-When the rnbo.remote is on the same network as the Rasperry Pi with running RNBO code, it can reference that Pi by its name, enabling remote control and retrieval of changes to patches on the Pi.
+The rnbo.remote object is a Max object included in the RNBO package that lets you load and configuring patcher instances on the Raspberry Pi.
+Once loaded, setting and receiving changes on parameters, presets, data references, MIDI, transport timing, and port state can all be done via the rnbo.remote .
+When the rnbo.remote is on the same network as the Raspberry Pi with running RNBO code, it can reference that Pi by its name, enabling remote control and retrieval of changes to patches on the Pi.
+See the rnbo.remote help file for more.